JoannaLapa/Products-listing/README.md

 I assump that:

 - 20px witdh is for a heart and with background-color it is total 28px;
-- I move the middle of a heart icon from the top and right corner of the picture - as it was a part of SVG with background I moved top right corner of SVG with 16px.
+- as an origin to move the heart icon I took the middle of it - from the top and right corner of the picture to the middle of a heart is 30px.

+I kept the provided font sizes for mobile design and changed to smaller for desktop according to the mockup look.

 ## Screenshots